Last updated: August 12, 2020

 Violations of this policy will normally lead to disciplinary action, up to and including termination.

-Individuals with questions about this policy or staff concerned about a romantic or sexual relationship in violation of this policy are encouraged to speak with their supervisor, Human Resources Generalist, or any Title IX Coordinator.
+Individuals with questions about this policy or staff concerned about a romantic or sexual relationship in violation of this policy are encouraged to speak with their supervisor, Human Resources Generalist, or the Title IX Office.
 See Staff Workplace Policies.

 Title IX Sexual Misconduct[1]